2018 Zurich ePrix

 The 2018 Zurich ePrix (formally the 2018 Julius Baer Zurich E-Prix) was a Formula E electric car race held before a crowd of about 150,000 spectators at the Zurich Street Circuit in Zurich, Switzerland on 10 June 2018.
-It was the tenth round of the 2017–18 Formula E Championship, the inaugural running of the event, and the first Swiss circuit race since the 1954 Swiss Grand Prix.
+It was the tenth round of the 2017–18 Formula E Championship, the inaugural running of the event, and the first international circuit race in Switzerland since the 1954 Swiss Grand Prix.
 The 39-lap race was won by Audi driver Lucas di Grassi after starting from fifth.
 Sam Bird finished second for Virgin and Dragon driver Jérôme d'Ambrosio was third.

 Jaguar driver Mitch Evans won the first pole position of his career by recording the fastest lap in qualifying and he led the opening 17 laps despite reporting rising battery temperatures limiting his ability to harvest electrical energy under braking.
 Di Grassi gained positions by passing other drivers and he overtook Evans driving into the first corner at the start of lap 18 to take the lead.
 He maintained the lead for the remainder of the race to claim his first victory of the season and the seventh of his career by 7 seconds over Bird.

 The consequence of the final positions meant Jean-Éric Vergne still led the Drivers' Championship despite a drive-through penalty for accelerating before a full course yellow was lifted to clear debris on the track.
 Bird narrowed Vergne's lead to 23 points and di Grassi's win moved him from sixth to third.
 Sébastien Buemi moved to fourth by finishing fifth and Felix Rosenqvist fell to fifth after scoring no points.
 Audi lowered Techeetah's advantage in the Teams' Championship to 33 points while Virgin maintained third with two races left in the season.